-With Ramadan just around the corner, now is the time to start adding some beautifying boosts to your skincare routine to help you look and feel better than ever during the holy month.
-Not only do you need to factor in the rising heat and humidity, but it’s also a time to really focus on what you’re putting onto your skin and into your body to make sure you’re loading up on all the good stuff.
+With Ramadan fast approaching, now is the time to start adding some beautifying boosts to your skincare routine to help you look and feel better than ever during the Holy Month.
+Not only do you need to factor in the rising heat and humidity, which – yes – will affect you even if you’re cooped up indoors, but it’s also a time to really focus on what you’re putting onto your skin and into your body to make sure you’re loading up on all the good stuff.

 Kick the Caffeine

-Sorry coffee lovers, but it’s time to cut back on the caffeine if you want healthy, beautiful skin – and the sooner, the better.
+Sorry coffee lovers, but it’s time to cut back on the caffeine if you want healthy, beautiful skin – the sooner, the better.
 “The trick to taking care of your skin in Ramadan is to avoid certain foods and drinks.
-Caffeine and sodas are known to suck out the minerals in the body, which has a negative effect on your skin,” explains Rebecca Treston, Founder and Manager of Rebecca Treston Aesthetics at Euromed Clinic.
+Caffeine and sodas are known to suck out the minerals in the body, which has a negative effect on your skin,” explains skincare expert Rebecca Treston.

 The perfect thing to snack on for your skin before Ramadan?
 Nuts.
 As Treston tells us, “Eating nuts like cashews and almonds plays a big role in rejuvenating your skin because they contain large percentages of fibers and fatty acids.”